Use Higher Logic Vanilla as a Content Source

 Currently, two objects–Category and Knowledge Base–are supported out of the box.
 Each object has several fields, which you can add and remove the existing fields that come pre-configured.

-You can see the Discussions and Articles are already added.
+2. You can see the discussions, articles, events, and groups are already added.
 Click on the edit button from the Actions column to view and edit the pre-configured fields.

 Although, it is not recommended for users other than Admins to make any changes in the fields.

-Switch to By Categories subtab.
-Use the alphabetical index to find Categories and Knowledge Bases.
+3. Switch to By Categories subtab.
+Use the alphabetical index to find Categories and Knowledge Base.
 Those alphabets are highlighted in blue which have a category under it.

 For example, Community (Knowledge Base) is shown under alphabet C.